Stories

 Like any updates to a training program, an extension must be approved by one’s sponsoring organization (Cultural Vistas).
 There is a simple application process and you should reach out to your primary program contact to request a copy of our extension application, or email us.

-Once your application form is complete, demonstrating an advancement of training activities, goals, and skills, the extension application fees are paid, and and the midterm evaluations are submitted, your application is then ready to be reviewed.
+Once your J-1 visa extension application form is complete, demonstrating an advancement of training activities, goals, and skills, the extension application fees are paid, and and the midterm evaluations are submitted, your application is then ready to be reviewed.

 Once your application and all supporting components are received, we will evaluate all material, and upon approval, will generate an updated DS-7002 Training Plan to cover the remainder of the program.

-This approval process takes approximately 2 weeks.
+This approval process may take up to 2 weeks.
 It’s important to remember that the DS-2019 must be issued before the original program end date.
 In the event that an extension is denied, your original program end date is not affected.

 How much does it cost to extend my U.S. exchange program?